-Anyone who lives in Scotland who is involved with a permaculture project, is dedicated to engaging the public and is committed to improving the quality and quantity of permaculture design work on show in Scotland.
-If you have a project which you would like to be either a ScotLAND Centre or a Learner please read The Guide, and if you think you are ready to apply please fill in the application form.
+Anyone who lives in Scotland who is involved with a physical permaculture project, is dedicated to engaging the public about climate adaptation and is committed to improving the quality and quantity of permaculture design work on show in Scotland.
+If you are part of a project which you would like to be a ScotLAND Centre or Learner please read The Guide, and if you think you are ready to apply fill in the application form.

-If you have any queries, do not hesitate to contact Finn at scotlandworker[at]permaculture.org.uk.
+If you have any queries, do not hesitate to contact Finn <scotlandworker[at]permaculture.org.uk>

 It's an amazing opportunity for all people who are practising permaculture in Scotland to have recognition for their great work, to link them up with similar projects, to advertise them on our website, and to attract more visitors and volunteers.
 ScotLAND Centres are internationally recognisable sites of permaculture activity, and groups have been known to travel from abroad in order to see with their own eyes the brilliant work on the ground!

 The network is also there to make permaculture more accessible for the wider population; permaculture is so much easier explained when you can see it in action.
 The Centres in our network are excellent points of contact for anyone in Scotland who wants to learn more about permaculture, whether you live here are are jut visiting.
 Visiting a ScotLAND Centres is an inspiring experience for people, projects, communities, and of course Scotland too.

 How is it different to the LAND Network in England?